 This Stained Glass Window idea was a favourite of ours a few years ago.
 Written for Peakle Pie (our sister site) as part of a blog hop series.
-For Halloween this year we are revisiting some of our old posts and joining in with some other bloggers too!
+For Halloween this year we are revisiting some of our old posts!

 Halloween Stained Glass Window

 Do you want to make Halloween decorations that are not too scary?
 Want to have some fun and develop those fine motor skills in your youngsters?
 Are you running out of time for organising your Halloween fun this year?

 Peakles and I would like to share some ideas we have to create some quick and simple stained glass window effect decorations that we have been working on this year.
 These are perfect for developing fine motor skills in youngsters and can be adapted for a wide age range as well.

 coloured tissue or thin paper in black, green, orange and yellow

 black card or paper

 This is the easiest window Peakles has made and was great fun too.
 Peakles used the scissors to cut up the paper, and she then placed them into the laminating pouches.
 If you have a toddler, then you may want to let them tear up the tissue paper rather than cut it.
 Once the bags were fully covered we laminated it to make our stained glass panels.
 After that we took some black paper, cut out some letters to make the word ‘Boo!’ and added this to our first panel.